danny8903/react-form/examples/SignUpForm.md

+## Sign Up Form Example

-#### Below code demo the usage of Form Component and useField hook with async validation.
+#### Below code demonstrate the usage of Form Component and useField hook with async validation.
 Take a look at the console log to see how the state change

 ---